texora/GeekU/src/shared/util/Log.md

 ### Error Vetos

-When an Error object is to be appended in the message probe, it is given an opportunity to veto the probe emission.
+When an Error object is to be appended in the message probe, the Error object is given an opportunity to veto the probe emission.
 This is over and above the filtering process (defined above).
-This can happen when:
+This veto can happen when:

   - The Error has already been logged, or
-  - The Error is a recognized client issue
+  - The Error is a recognized as a client issue
     ... see Error.cause defined in ErrorExtensionPolyfill.js

 The reason behind this heuristic is there is no need to burden the